Battle of Jambi

-The Battle of Jambi in 1630 was a naval engagement between Portuguese, Dutch and English ships in the Indonesian archipelago.
+The Battle of Jambi in 1630 was a naval engagement between Portuguese and Dutch ships in the Indonesian archipelago.
 Although the Portuguese won this battle, their commander Nuno Álvares Botelho, who is renowned in Portugal as one of the last great commanders of Portuguese India, drowned during the confrontation.

 Background

 In 1629, Malacca was attacked by the Sultan of Aceh with around 19,000 men and 236 ships, but was completely annihilated by the Portuguese commander Nuno Álvares Botelho and his allies.
 This victory gave great prestige to him and to Portugal in general.
 He was received in Malacca with a euphoric triumph by captain António Fonseca and the city's population.
 The news of this great victory reached Goa in late February 1630 where it was also celebrated.
 The Viceroy of India Miguel de Noronha, commented, "I can affirm that all the victories that we read about in the chronicles of India cannot compare with this one."
 Thus, from a Portuguese viewpoint, the situation in the straits of Malacca had taken a positive turn.

 Portuguese soldiers at Malacca fighting the Acehnese, in a 1606 painting.

 Shortly after that siege, Nuno Botelho decided to take the initiative.
 He met with Portuguese commercial shipping, which was coming from Macau, in order to protect it from the Dutch.
 After learning that the Count of Linhares had become the new Viceroy of India and had reached Goa in October 1629, Botelho gave him an account of everything he had done so far and asked for his assistance and approbation to continue his designs against the Dutch and English.
 The Viceroy not only sent Botelho everything he had asked but also gave him full power to act as a governor general, without having to wait for orders from Goa.